- Writing Ideas

 - Down By the Salley Gardens

-- On Being Asked to Write a War Poem
+- On being asked for a War Poem

 - Sailing to Byzantium